June 25, 2025, 2:14 pm | Read time: 3 minutes

 As a user clarifies in a comment on the “9To5Mac” report, Apple is violating its own App Store guidelines with the Wallet notification.
 According to the design guidelines for developers, section 4.5.4, “Push notifications must not be used for advertising or direct marketing purposes unless customers have explicitly opted in to receive them.”
 Users must also have the option to revoke permission.

 The Wallet app in iOS 26 has a new three-dot menu where notification settings can be found.
-There, the “Offers & Promotions” option can be disabled to avoid annoying promotional notifications in the future.
+There, the option “Offers & Promotions” can be disabled to avoid annoying ad notifications in the future.